ysonggit/ysonggit.github.io/index.md

 * * *

 I am a senior algorithm developer at [Aptiv](http://www.aptiv.com) since Aug.
 2019.
-My job mainly focuses on developing motion prediction algorithms for various advanced driver-assistance systems (ADAS) using Machine Learning technologies.
+I am currently working on a L4 autonomous driving project for [Motional](http://www.motional.com) focusing on the radar processing and perception software development.

 Before joining Aptiv, I worked for [Groupon](http://www.groupon.com) for 3.5 years as a back-end software engineer in Seattle, USA, and Dublin, Ireland.